 The basis for the sample of panel households is the ADM Sampling System, which was updated in 2011 by the association of German market and social research institutions (Arbeitskreis deutscher Markt- und Sozialforschungsinstitute, ADM) and consists of approximately 53,000 sampling points.
 These are small territorial units consisting of small municipalities, urban districts, or road sections covering the entire inhabited territory of the Federal Republic of Germany.
 By using this sample system every household is given a chance to be recruited for the panel.

-TV panel-households are recruited in a hybrid process, using different methods in parallel: the random-route method and the quota method.
-In the random-route method, households are selected using a defined random process and are adressed for a recruiting interview for the TV panel.
+AGF panel-households are recruited in a hybrid process, using different methods in parallel: the random-route method and the quota method.
+In the random-route method, households are selected using a defined random process and are adressed for a recruiting interview for the AGF panel.
 The quota method is based on a targeted selection of individuals or households.
 The procedure is intended to achieve a representative composition of the sample by setting quotas on certain characteristics.
 The distribution of the characteristics in the universe must be known.
 In the end it is the households needed to satisfy the external specifications that are included in the panel.

 Panel households are distributed throughout Germany, with at least 218 representative households being available in each federal state.
 In this way, AGF ensures – even for smaller federal states – that there are enough households to also monitor local television providers.